xh3210578/bee-docs/docs/installation/install.md

 [own Goerli node](https://github.com/goerli/testnet) or, use a provider instead - we recommend [Infura](https://infura.io/).

-By default, Bee expects a local Goerli node at `http://localhost:8545`.
-To use a provider instead, change your configuration as follows.
+By default, Bee expects a local Goerli node at `ws://localhost:8545`.
+To use an Ethereum RPC provider instead, change your configuration as follows.
+We recommend Infura.

 ```yaml
 swap-endpoint: wss://goerli.infura.io/ws/v3/your-api-key
 ```

-If you would like to use your node to resolve ENS domain names, you must also provide the endpoint for an Ethereum mainnet provider.
+If you would like to use your node to resolve ENS domain names, you must also provide the endpoint for an Ethereum mainnet RPC provider.

 ```yaml
 resolver-options: ["https://mainnet.infura.io/v3/<<your-api-key>>"]